AerospaceMark/MATPack/README.md

 where the cloning url is replaced with the specific cloning url for the package you would like to add.
 Once you've added a package, it now becomes available to be "used" in your code.

-In order to use MATPack, you need to install Git command line tools.
+In order to use MATPack, you need to install [Git command line tools](https://git-scm.com/).
 This means being able to execute Git commands in your local terminal (for MacOS and Linux users) or in your local command prompt ([for Windows users](https://stackoverflow.com/questions/11000869/command-line-git-on-windows)).
-To learn more about Git, you may look at the manual [So, You Want To Use Git?](https://github.com/Mark-C-Anderson/So-You-Want-To-Use-Git).
+To learn more about Git, consider looking at the manual [So, You Want To Use Git?](https://github.com/Mark-C-Anderson/So-You-Want-To-Use-Git).

 # Everything You Need to Know Right Away